2rk/ruby/README.md

     ```Ruby
     case
       when song.name == 'Misty'
         puts 'Not again!'
       when song.duration > 120
         puts 'Too long!'
       when Time.now.hour > 21
         puts "It's too late"
       else
         song.play
     end

     kind = case year
              when 1850..1889 then 'Blues'
              when 1890..1909 then 'Ragtime'
              when 1910..1929 then 'New Orleans Jazz'
              when 1930..1939 then 'Swing'
              when 1940..1950 then 'Bebop'
              else 'Jazz'
            end
     ```

 * Align function arguments either all on the same line or one per line.
+If args > 3

     ```ruby
     # good